balena-io-experimental/plate-recognizer/README.md

 ** NOTE: For the above variables to take effect, you must set `USE_VARS` to the value `true` **

-If you want to use any parameters not listed above, or want to edit the config.ini file manually, amke sure to set `USE_VARS` to false or delete the variable alltogether.
+If you want to use any parameters not listed above, or want to edit the config.ini file manually, make sure to set `USE_VARS` to false or delete the variable alltogether.
 If you edit the config.ini file while `USE_VARS` is `true` you will lose any changes to the file.

 Here's an example of some device variables in the dashboard: